 DEV LSE Completion Timing:

 DEV LSE issues are allotted a 75 calendar day window for completion.
+However most are resolved long before the allotted 75 day period.
 This is to allow for full resolution of the issue prior to the True-up settlement.
 The following outlines the expected turn-around times for all involved parties on DEV LSE MarkeTrak issues to ensure the 75 calendar day timeline is met:

 14 calendar days for initial validation and analysis by ERCOT